Corporate Governance Policy

 Without the understanding of the Company’s businesses, it is difficult to gain an understanding of its corporate value.
 When shareholders make a decision on the large-scale purchase by a large-scale purchaser, information provided by the large-scale purchaser shall not suffice, and we believe it is extremely important that the Company’s Board of Directors with sufficient understanding of the Company’s business characteristics, etc., to appropriately provide its assessment and opinions on the large-scale purchase to shareholders.

-Based on the above views, in addition to stipulating a rule for the large-scale purchase of shares, we believe that to collect and provide shareholders with necessary and sufficient information for them to make an appropriate judgment by themselves, and to disclose the assessment and examination of such information by the Board of Directors, will contribute to the common interests of shareholders.
+Based on the above views, if large-scale purchase of the company’s shares is made in addition to stipulating a rule for the large-scale purchase of shares, the Board of Directors believes that to collect and provide shareholders with necessary and sufficient information for them to make an appropriate judgment by themselves, and to disclose the assessment and examination of such information by the Board of Directors, will contribute to the common interests of shareholders.

 [Chapter 3] Disclosure of Information